-Lesson Plans: Every teacher shall have their lesson plans completed and posted on On-Course by Friday for the next week.
+Lesson Plans: Every teacher shall have their lesson plans completed and posted by Friday for the following week.
 Teachers should have a printed copy of their lesson plans on their desk.
 Lesson plans should be clear so that a substitute can understand them.
 Additional lesson planning may be required for substitutes.
+Teachers will inform students where their lesson plans will be housed at the beginning of the school year.